benitoss/ColorLight_FPGA_boards/README.md

 ## How to Update IceStudio and Apio to support these boards

 Download the Windows WIP version of IceStudio **icestudio-0.5.1w202106050906** from https://downloads.icestudio.io/
-The required files are included already in the nightly version of IceStudio, so yopu can go to the APPIO section directly.
+The required files are included already in the nightly version of IceStudio, so you can go to the APPIO section directly.

 **APIO**
 1)  In the folder   -> **C:\Users\your_user\\.icestudio\apio\packages**